 If donating a significant portion of your wealth is important to you, then it’s wise to make a plan now.

-When does it make sense to give?
+When does it make sense to do tax planning around charitable giving?

 What are the best ways to give?

 Well, let’s start with the worst way give: sending money to your favorite charity directly from your bank account.
 This method gives you the least tax benefits — you essentially end up with only a tax deduction.
-Instead, if you have assets inside a taxable brokerage account with capital gains, gift that first.
-Here’s an example:

 Let’s say you bought some Apple stock for $1,000 many years ago and it is now worth $5,000.
 If you gift the stock directly, you avoid paying tax on $4,000 of long-term capital gains.
 This saves you $600 in capital gains taxes.
 You also get a tax deduction for the full $5,000 value of the stock.
-This effectively realizes double tax benefits compared with the money sent from your bank which would not save you the additional $600 of capital gains tax.
+This effectively realizes double tax benefits compared with $5,000 sent from your bank account which would not save you the additional $600 of capital gains tax.

-Real estate or other types of property with high gains are also eligible to be donated, but may require complex transfer provisions.
+Real estate or other types of property with high gains are also eligible to be donated but may require complex transfer provisions.
 Feel free to reach out with any property-related donation questions.

 How can I transfer assets to my favorite charity?